Monday - Friday 8:30 am - 4:00 pm

 The Town obtains its water from two sources -- Holland Lake and Stocking Lake.
 Our ability to capture winter rainfall and snowmelt in our watersheds for summer use is limited by the capacity of our reservoirs.
 Summer is when the Town uses the most water, receives the least amount of rainfall, and has the least amount of water in our reservoirs.

-Our water supply system currently has the capacity to provide quality drinking water to a population of up to 18,000.
-That said, water is a very precious resource and with global climate temperatures forecasted to rise significantly in coming years, the Town is encouraging citizens to reduce water consumption now in order to protect our future.
+Our water supply system has the capacity to provide quality drinking water to our growing population, and we are taking steps to increase our ability to store winter rains by planning to raise the Holland Lake dam.
+That said, water is a very precious resource and with global climate temperatures forecast to rise significantly in coming years, the Town is encouraging citizens to reduce water consumption now in order to protect our future.

 A: In addition to improving the quality of our drinking water, the new facility will also allow us to improve the reliability of our drinking water supply.
 We will be able to draw water from both Holland and Stocking Lakes, even during high turbidity periods (generally in winter) thus enabling us to better manage our water sources year round.